 Even I dream and plan.
 You have to plan.
 Ever grow too many Zucchini?
 No?
 Never do that.
 Your neighbors will only absorb so much Zucchini before they run when they see you coming.

 This year I am adding two new Herbs, lovely blue Borage to attract Bees and an exotic Oregano used to make a condiment called Zaatar to sprinkle on my Hummus.
 It is so worth it to grow Herbs.
 I thought I hated Oregano until I grew some and tasted the dried Herb I grew myself.
 Nothing like that dessicated stuff in the supermarket.
-And I sent for my Fig Tree.

 Every warmish sunny day I am outside staring prayerfully at my Texas Star Hibiscus and hoping for that first shoot.
 I planted it last Summer.
 It is said to be hardy but it has been a long snowy Winter here in Philadelphia.
 Even in Texas they pamper it.
 We shall see.
 No room in a row house garden for sissy plants.